FlorianFasmeyer/ASCII-Thunder-Ball/README.md

 Now, here's where I must confess a deviation from my original rules: I peeked at Stack Overflow to acquaint myself with the pynput module.
 This module proved invaluable for controlling and monitoring the keyboard, and I did delve into its source code to grasp its intricacies.
 Exceptions, after all, can be enlightening!

 # What's in the game?
-1. Nice trails that become wider the faster you go:
+1. Nice trails that become wider the faster you go.

 ![nice_trails.gif](https://github.com/FlorianFasmeyer/ASCII-Thunder-Ball/blob/main/images/nice_trails.gif)

 2. Unlimited speed!

 ![accumulate_speed.gif](https://github.com/FlorianFasmeyer/ASCII-Thunder-Ball/blob/main/images/accumulate_speed.gif)

 # How to run the game?